“I woke up with it” is an amazingly common description of how low back pain started. (And neck pain, and headaches, and even more.1)

-I have no personal experience with back pain like this, but I know exactly what this is like from trying to sleep with a shoulder injury.12
+I have no personal experience with back pain like this, but I know exactly what this is like from trying to sleep with a shoulder injury.22

 Such incidents won’t explain all chronic, consistent morning back pain, because you’re unlikely to slightly but frequently re-injure yourself in the same way.
 Or maybe it’s not so unlikely: if bending your spine one way or the other is a problem, it might be easily avoided during the day, but happen to some degree most nights.
 Again, it’s the duration that’s the issue.

-Sleeping position is clearly a factor in some back pain.
-Just about the only study ever done on this topic showed a small improvement in a few back pain patients who were “instructed regarding the recommended way to sleep” — which basically meant a more neutral position.13 The benefit was real but small.
-I think position is a minor factor in low back pain, and tough to fix unless there’s an obvious terrible position to avoid.
+Habitual sleeping position is clearly a factor in some back pain.
+Just about the only study ever done on this topic showed a small improvement in a few back pain patients who were “instructed regarding the recommended way to sleep” — which basically meant a more neutral position.23 The benefit was real but small.
+I think conscious sleep positioning is only a minor factor in low back pain, and tough to fix.
 Usually we don’t even suspect a problem with our sleep posture until it’s too late!
 For most people, trying to work on sleeping position probably does not offer particularly good bang for buck.

 We can do a little to minimize the chances of an awkward position, mainly by starting out as comfortably as we can, and adding a little bracing with pillows to discourage too much rolling around.
 Using a knee pillow is the best example of this: just put an extra pillow between your knees while lying on your side.
 This reduces rotation in the spine, and rolling face down.
 Unfortunately, most people who toss and turn can make short work of any pillow arrangement in their sleep.
 Any pillow that’s in my way is kicked off the bed in about five minutes.

-There is a little evidence that a new mattress can improve back pain.15 A small study found that back pain was worse for people with the cheapest and oldest mattresses, and improved when they got better new mattresses.
+There is a bit of evidence that a new mattress can improve back pain.26 A small study found that back pain was worse for people with the cheapest and oldest mattresses, and improved when they got better new mattresses.
 The difference was not dramatic, but worth noting, and undoubtedly worthwhile.
 If insomnia or the sleep disturbances of fibromyalgia are part of your problem, it’s probably a good idea to optimize anything you can.

-Here’s one weird, good trick: if you’re really struggling with night and morning pain, break up the night.
+Here’s one weird, good trick, mostly a way to help with nightime postural stress: if you’re really struggling with night and morning pain, break up the night.
 Just like you need breaks from long stretches of sitting, you may need to take a break from sleeping.